wytseoortwijn/vercors/README.md

 The VerCors toolset can be installed and used on MacOS X, Linux, and Windows (via Cygwin).
 When using Windows make sure that the environment variable `JAVA_HOME` is configured.
 A basic installation requires:

-- Java Development Kit (JDK), version 8
+- Java Development Kit (JDK), version 8 (the current version of VerCors does _not_ work with Java 9!)
 - Git (on Windows you need Git Bash, see <https://git-scm.com/downloads>)

-All other dependencies are included in the repository and do not have to be installed for basic use of VerCors.
-However, if you aim to develop or extend VerCors the following dependencies need to be installed additionally:

 - Apache Ant, version 1.9.9 (see <http://ant.apache.org> for instructions)
 - Apache Commons (from <https://commons.apache.org/proper/commons-lang/>)
 - Scala SBT (see <http://www.scala-sbt.org> for instructions)